laurenposey/climbing_app_rails/README.md

 ## Description

-_A website where a user can create an account and  keep track of their climing places and the difficulty of routes they climb at those places._
+_A website where a user can create an account and  keep track of their climbing places and the difficulty of routes they climb at those places._

 ## Specifications
 #### Implemented Features: